Quantum LOSR networks cannot generate graph states with high fidelity: Appendix C. Another theorem of qudit graph states

 We have discussed qudit graph states with constant multiplicities in the main text.
-Observation~\ref{ob:general} can also tackle the cases with different multiplicities.
-Denote $m_{ij}$ the multiplicity of the edge $(i,j)$ in the graph for the qudit graph state hereafter. \begin{observation} For a graph states in arbitrary dimension, if the graph satisfies the following condition, then this graph states cannot be prepared in arbitrary bipartite network.
-These conditions are \begin{enumerate} \item There is a triangle $(A, B, C)$ in the graph, and $J_{XY}=J_{YZ}=T_{ABC}=\emptyset$, and $(m_{XY} m_{YZ}/h) \pmod{d} \neq 0$, where $h = \gcd(m_{AB}, m_{CA}, m_{BC})$ and $X, Y, Z$ is a permutation of $A, B, C$. \item There is an angle $(A, B, C)$ in the graph, where $(B,C)$ is not an edge, $T_{ABC}=\emptyset$, and $(m_{AB} m_{CA}/h') \pmod{d} \neq 0$, where $h' = \gcd(m_{AB}, m_{CA})$. \end{enumerate} We also have an upper bound for fidelity less than $0.95495$, but it differs for different dimensions and multiplicities, so we will leave discussions about fidelities for later. \end{observation}
+Theorem~\ref{ob:general} can also tackle the cases with different multiplicities.
+Denote $m_{ij}$ the multiplicity of the edge $(i,j)$ in the graph for the qudit graph state hereafter. \begin{theorem} For a graph states in arbitrary dimension, if the graph satisfies one of the following conditions, this graph states cannot be prepared in arbitrary bipartite network.
+These conditions are \begin{enumerate} \item There is a triangle $(A, B, C)$ in the graph, and $J_{XY}=J_{YZ}=T_{ABC}=\emptyset$, and $(m_{XY} m_{YZ}/h) \pmod{d} \neq 0$, where $h = \gcd(m_{AB}, m_{CA}, m_{BC})$ and $X, Y, Z$ is a permutation of $A, B, C$. \item There is an angle $(A, B, C)$ in the graph, where $(B,C)$ is not an edge, $T_{ABC}=\emptyset$, and $(m_{AB} m_{CA}/h') \pmod{d} \neq 0$, where $h' = \gcd(m_{AB}, m_{CA})$. \end{enumerate} We also have an upper bound for fidelity less than $0.95495$, but it differs for different dimensions and multiplicities, so we will leave discussions about fidelities for later. \end{theorem}

+{We remark that, the condition about multiplicities is always satisfied when $d$ is a prime number, i.e., this theorem works for arbitrary non-zero multiplicities $m_{XY}, m_{YZ}$ for prime-dimensional graph states.}